revng/revng/docs/Overview.rst

 #.
 Finalize the module and emit it.

-Passing from tiny code instructions to LLVM IR is of key importance.
+Converting tiny code instructions into LLVM IR is of key importance.
 In fact, the QEMU IR (tiny code instructions) is designed to be optimized at run-time, therefore it's not suitable to perform sophisticated analyses.
 On the other hand, the LLVM is a full-fledged compiler framework where it is possible and it makes sense to perform aggressive analyses and transformations.